UlyssesZh/UlyssesZh.github.io/_drafts/2024-01-05-nixos-setup.md

 than on any other Linux distro.

 However, packaging applications for Nix/NixOS is not an easy task.
-An important knowledge to know is that Nix is different from nixpkgs.
+An important knowledge to know is that Nix is different from Nixpkgs.
-Nix is a functional programming language and a package manager, while nixpkgs is a very large Nix expression that contains many packages and convenience tools for packaging them.
+Nix is a functional programming language and a package manager, while Nixpkgs is a very large Nix expression that contains many packages and convenience tools for packaging them.
-Packaging applications with Nix without using nixpkgs is very tedious and difficult, so normally one would use nixpkgs to package applications.
+Packaging applications with Nix without using Nixpkgs is very tedious and difficult, so normally one would use Nixpkgs to package applications.

-There are several problems with nixpkgs, though, that makes packaging somewhat difficult.
+There are several problems with Nixpkgs, though, that makes packaging somewhat difficult.
 The first problem is that it is not well documented.
-There is an official nixpkgs manual, but it hardly covers everything and it is very hard to navigate (and you need a good browser to read it properly because the HTML is so large that browsers that are not well-optimized often gets stuck when rendering it).
+There is an official Nixpkgs manual, but it hardly covers everything and it is very hard to navigate (and you need a good browser to read it properly because the HTML is so large that browsers that are not well-optimized often get stuck when rendering it).
 Many good practices cannot be learnt from the manual but must be learnt from others when they review your pull requests.